JeremyFJ/Shark-Detector/README.md

         |   ├── shark
 ```
 ## Code
 This model implements the Keras package with a Tensorflow backend entirely in Python.
-The pre-trained VGG16 is a CNN model built by Zisserman and Simonyan from the University of Oxford that achieves 92.7% accuracy from ImageNet with 14 million images and 1000 classes [4].
-The final four layers are fully connected and explicitly written here after specifying `include_top=False`.
-The final layers are also frozen to better train the model to identify shark features.

 ### Requires
 - [Anaconda / Python 3.7.3](https://www.anaconda.com/products/individual)